jajja/jorm/README.md

 ### Caching

-Record-local caching of references might not be the way to go for your performance attuned persona, but the bundled `Cache` implementing LRU caching of Records could be a step in the right direction.
-The following extension of the `Goblin` class demonstrates its usage.
+Record-local caching of references might not be the way to go for your performance attuned persona, but the `Cache` class implementing LRU caching could be a step in the right direction.
+The following extension of the `Goblin` example class demonstrates its usage.

     private static Cache<Tribe> tribes = new Cache<>(2, Tribe.class);
     static { // optional seed